magalifabri/evaluation-guides/CPP Module 01.md

 to choose which action should be called.
 Any if/elseif/elseif/else or other crap like this counts as wrong.

+---

 ## ex09
-As the subject says, this exercise requires the student to turn in a "main" function, and it must, when run, demonstrate that the exercise works as intended (for example, using console output, etc...).
+*As the subject says, this exercise requires the student to turn in a "main" function, and it must, when run, demonstrate that the exercise works as intended (for example, using console output, etc...).
 The student has to be able to explain how it proves anything.
-If it does not, you MUST NOT grade this part.
+If it does not, you MUST NOT grade this part.*

----

 All the classes and functions required by the subject must exist and work as specified, otherwise, no points for this exercise.
 Must work exactly as the subject requires.
 As with the previous exercise, the action to take when using "log" must be determined using an array of pointers to member functions.

+---

 ## ex10
 The program must work as the subject specifies.
 Any error that